To begin with, let's first import the modules we will use:

 import torchani

-from torchani.grad import energies_and_forces
+from torchani import single_point

 torchani dependens on the torch library.
 Some familiarity with it is helpful, but you don’t need to be an expert with torch in order to use torchani.
 The main object in torch is a Tensor, which is very similar to a numpy multi-dimensional array.
 Its three most important properties are data type (dtype), device, and shape.
 Each time you create one, you can pass arguments to specify these.
 Lets create a couple as an example